 Every school has a career center, but no other college in the country is creating a career exploration and development journey like The O’Brien Center for Career Development at Merrimack College!
 Of course we offer what any typical campus career center would: resume workshops, career advising, internship programs, recruitment fairs, and mock interviews.
 We also have a team that works to foster and maintain relationships with employers who hire our students.
 But we also empower students to enter the workforce by focusing on developing skills that employers are seeking.

-- You will be introduced to advisor and O’Brien resources your first-year as part of your First-Year Experience (FYE) course in your fall semester.
+- You will be introduced to O’Brien resources in your first-year as part of your First-Year Experience (FYE) course in your fall semester.

 - Throughout your time here at Merrimack, our focus is on building your skills and learning how to talk about them and building your network.